Osaigbovo/Pokemon/README.md

-# Pokedex
+# Pokemon
-The Pokedex displays a list of Pokemons, and certain details about each Pokemon.
+The Pokemon displays a list of Pokemons, and certain details about each Pokemon.

 ## Features
 * CLEAN Architecture (+ MVVM architecture)